IMPROPER WHEEL ALIGNMENT

 Some vehicles are more susceptible to uneven tyre pressure than others, with as little as one PSI difference in air pressure causing a noticeable pull.
 Thankfully, this is an easy problem to correct and an easier one to maintain.
-Ensure your tyres are inflated to the recommended air pressure and invest in an accurate gauge.
+Solution - Ensure your tyres are inflated to the recommended air pressure and invest in an accurate gauge.

 INCONSISTENT TREAD PATTERNS

 There’s a good reason to invest in a new set of tyres, as opposed to simply buying the one.
 Having the same tread pattern over all 4 tyres will allow your vehicle to drive straight, whereas uneven wear on different treads will try and pull the vehicle in a particular direction.